Can Foreigners Buy Property in Thailand?

 2) A foreign freehold condo has a higher resale value in comparison to the resale value of a lease.

-Can Foreigners Buy Land, Houses, or Villas in Thailand?
+Can Foreigners Buy a House in Thailand?

 The company ownership is structured in a way so the foreigners have full control of the despite owning the minority (49%) of the shares.
 This is a common way for foreigners to do business and own property and 100% legal: even multi-billion dollar international business chains are operating this way in Thailand, not only when it comes to property.